Zehang Richard Li

 Twitter: @z_richard_li

-about publications people teaching software vita misc
+about research publications people teaching software vita misc

-I am an Assistant Professor in the Department of Statistics at University of California Santa Cruz.
-I am broadly interested in statistical methods and tools to address scientific questions in demography, epidemiology, and global health.
-Currently I work on latent variable modeling in messy, high-dimensional data, space-time models, causal inference, and applications in health data science.
+I am broadly interested in statistical methods to address scientific questions in demography, epidemiology, and global health.
+Currently I work on latent variable modeling with high-dimensional data, space-time models, survey sampling, data integration, and weakly supervised learning.
+My work also often focuses on building workflows and pipelines for complex statistical analysis and data-driven decision-making in real-word settings.

 I was previously a postdoctoral researcher working with Forrest Crawford in the Department of Biostatistics at Yale School of Public Health.
 I received my Ph.D. from the Department of Statistics at the University of Washington, advised by Tyler McCormick.